meanjs/mean/README.md

 After you've generated the key and certificate, place them in the *config/sslcerts* folder.

 ## Getting Started With MEAN.JS
 You have your application running, but there is a lot of stuff to understand.
-We recommend you'll go over the [Official Documentation](http://meanjs.org/docs.html).
+We recommend you go over the [Official Documentation](http://meanjs.org/docs.html).
 In the docs we'll try to explain both general concepts of MEAN components and give you some guidelines to help you improve your development process.
-We tried covering as many aspects as possible, and will keep updated it by your request.
+We tried covering as many aspects as possible, and will keep it updated by your request.
 You can also help us develop and improve the documentation by checking out the *gh-pages* branch of this repository.

 ## Community
 * Use the [Official Website](http://meanjs.org) to learn about changes and the roadmap.